chenh19/lab/oligo_designing.md

 ![](fig/oligo-7.png)
 ![](fig/oligo-8.png)

+> Note:
+>
+> - Please try to use the annotated DNA maps (RefSeq).
+The annotations, such as the exons, will help you with designing.

 ### i.
 Primer sets for regular PCR
 - DNA Oligo amount: 2 (forward primer for one strand, reverse primer for the other strand)
 - Primer Tm: ```58-60 °C``` (This saves time because for every PCR you can just set the annealing temp of your PCR program to 58°C without going back to check your primer design)